 However it can lead to some of the roi and results figures looking a little inflated.

-One of betting gods newest tipsters Chloe’s football focus boasts some highly impressive figures.
+An example of this was one of Betting Gods previous tipsters.
+Chloe’s football focus boasted some highly impressive figures.
 With an 89% return on investment and average monthly profit of £1286.04 to £10 stakes it sounds awesome.

 Professionalism and support